Buying a quality anvil

 Hardening an anvil properly requires skill and expertise.
 Typical methods being used to harden anvils are flame hardening, induction hardening, heating the entire anvil in a forge, heating the top 1/3 of the anvil in a forge, etc. All these methods involve heating the anvil to critical temperature and then quenching in either water, oil or air.
 One of the biggest challenges to overcome, when heat treating an anvil is the tendency for the centre of the face to cool slower than the rest of the anvil during the quench, resulting in steel that is softer in the centre.
 The smaller the anvil, the faster it cools which is why some small anvils have very hard faces.
 By the same token, the bigger the anvil the greater the tendency for an overall softer anvil.
 The best of the modern anvil manufactures have the steel composition and heat treating technology necessary to keep an even hardness over the face of the anvil no matter what the size.
 Some cheaper anvils have flame hardened faces which is a very shallow hardening process (typically less than 1/4″).
 The face might be relatively hard HRC54 to HRC56, but with use, the thin face will depress into the anvil body over time.

 So how do you determine if you are buying a quality product?
 I’m afraid there is only one way to find out and that is by destroying the anvil using a very hard file.
-The next best thing is to buy an anvil from a reputable manufacturer who has been producing anvils for sometime and is known for their quality.
+The next best thing is to buy an anvil from a reputable manufacturer who has a long history producing high quality anvils.